Symi sailing holidays

 The white Monastery of Ag Emilianos looking SW along the isthmus that connects the petite peninsula to Cape Kefala (tip on the right).

-Sailing yacht anchored South of Ag Emilianos Church / Monastery.
+Sailing yacht anchored south of Ag Emilianos Church / Monastery.

 The Agios Emilianos Church, with pastel blue details, in the middle of the Monastery.